Shymkent Kazakhstan Travel Guide

 Quieter park, monument to Kazakh poet Abay Kunanbayev.
 Serene, local feel.

 Informal workshops for traditional Kazakh crafts (felt-making, etc.).
-Inquire with local guides.
+Check with area guides.

 Older amusement parks with vintage Soviet-era rides.
 Nostalgic experience.